 Questions?

-Call (800) 939-8088 or email us at: info@realcare.biz.
+Call (800) 939-8088 or email us at: rc-info@nfp.com

 What we do How does RealCare protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How does RealCare collect my personal information?
 We collect your personal information, for example, when you apply for insurance pay insurance premiums file an insurance claim provide employment information give us your contact information We also collect your personal information from other companies.
-Why can't we limit all sharing?
-Federal law gives you the right to limit only sharing for affiliates' everyday business purposes - information about your creditworthiness affiliates from using your information to market to you sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
+Why can't we limit all sharing? sharing for affiliates' everyday business purposes - information about your creditworthiness affiliates from using your information to market to you sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.

-Definitions

-Affiliates Companies related by common ownership or control.
+Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 RealCare does not share with our affiliates.
 Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies. • RealCare does not share with nonaffiliates so they can market
+They can be financial and nonfinancial companies.
+RealCare does not share with nonaffiliates so they can market to you.

-to you.

 Joint Marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
 RealCare does not jointly market.